Bossiaea cinerea: Description

+Taxonomy

-TaxonomyBossiaea cinerea was first formally described in 1812 by Robert Brown in William Aiton's Hortus Kewensis.
+Bossiaea cinerea was first formally described in 1812 by Robert Brown in William Aiton's Hortus Kewensis.
 The specific epithet (cinerea) means "ash-covered" or "grey".

 Distribution and habitat

 Showy bossiaea grows in forest, woodland, coastal heath and scrub, south from Bega in New South Wales, through southern Victoria to far south-eastern South Australia.
 It is common and widespread in Tasmania.

 Use in horticulture

 This bossiaea grows best in well drained soils but tolerates salty winds and dry conditions.
 It can be grown in full sun but prefers partial shade.